Gruodis/Git/README.md

 -  ``git branch`` shows the branches being worked on locally.

+    -  ``git branch -a`` list all branches.
+    -  ``git branch -m example-branch`` rename the current branch to example-branch.
+    -  ``git branch -d example-branch`` delete example-branch.
+This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.

 -  ``git merge`` merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.

 -  ``git pull`` updates the local line of development with updates from its remote counterpart.

 -  ``git push`` updates the remote repository with any commits made locally to a branch.

+-  ``git checkout branch-name``  switch to a branch.

 <hr/>
 <br />